Slow persuasion: Model

 As the players observe $( X_t )_{ t \in \R_+ }$, their common belief $p_t$ is updated according to Bayes's rule.
 By a well-known result from filtering theory, the belief evolves as

-where $B$ is a standard Brownian motion according to the common belief. \footnote{This is (a special case of) the Kushner--Stratonovich equation (e.g. \textcite[§4.2.2]{Papanicolaou2016}).
+where $B$ is a standard Brownian motion according to the common belief. \footnote{See e.g. \textcite[§4.2.2]{Papanicolaou2016}.
+The result features assumptions about the process $( \lambda_t )_{ t \in \R_+ }$, which are satisfied by equilibrium processes in our model.
 The process $B$ is given by $\dd B_t = \dd X_t - p_t \dd t$ and $B_0=0$.
 It is \emph{not} a Brownian motion according to the `objective' law of $X$ under either $\theta=0$ or $\theta=1$, but it \emph{is} a Brownian motion from the point of view of an observer with belief $p_t$, as can seen from the Girsanov theorem (e.g. \textcite[§3.5]{KaratzasShreve1991}).} See e.g. \textcite[Lemma 1]{BoltonHarris1999} for a heuristic derivation.
-By inspection, the belief process $( p_t )_{ t \in \R_+ }$ is a martingale with a.s. continuous sample paths.
+The belief process $( p_t )_{ t \in \R_+ }$ is a martingale with a.s. continuous sample paths.